Chapter 3 Using R Markdown

 • Italics: \textit{Text} for \(\textit{Text}\)

-In R Markdown, you can place your cursor over a LaTeX expression to preview its rendered output.
-This allows you to verify that the LaTeX formatting is correct before knitting the document.
+Tip: In RStudio, you can place your cursor over LaTeX code to preview its generated output.

 There are numerous online resources dedicated to LaTeX symbols and their usage.

-• A popular starting point is the Comprehensive LaTeX Symbol List, available on CTAN (Comprehensive TeX Archive Network).
+• A popular starting point is the Comprehensive LaTeX Symbol List.
 This extensive compilation offers a wide range of symbols used in various disciplines.

-• Additionally, platforms like Detexify allow users to sketch a symbol, and the tool then identifies the corresponding LaTeX command.
+• Platforms like Detexify allow users to sketch a symbol, and the tool then identifies the corresponding LaTeX command.

 Below is a brief summary of the major elements required to author an R Markdown document.
 They should address the majority of your needs, but please see the R Markdown resources for more information.